-Scripts let you extend and customize your objects.
-A script lets you runs commands and logical operations based on specified criteria being met.
+You can write scripts to extend and customize your objects.
+You can write scripts that run commands and logical operations based on specified criteria being met.
 For example, a script starts when a key is pressed, a window is opened, or the value of an attribute changes.

 Using scripts, you can create a variety of customized and automated system functions.
-A script adds behavior that executes when the object that contains the script is deployed and the object is either:
+A script adds behavior that runs when the object that contains the script is deployed and the object is either:

-- On scan in the run-time environment or - Changes scan or startup/shutdown state
+- On scan in the run-time environment or - Changes scan or start/shutdown state

-A script is typically executed based on attributes of the object that contains it, but it can be executed by another script based on changing values of attributes of more than one object.
+A script typically runs based on attributes of the object that contains it, but can be started by another script based on changing values of attributes of more than one object.

-When the script condition is true, the script will execute at least one time immediately.
-The trigger period has a maximum of 49-days.
-If the trigger period is set to greater than 49-days, the script will never execute.
+When a script condition is true, the script runs at least once immediately.
+The maximum length of a script trigger period is 49-days.
+A script never runs if the trigger period exceeds 49-days.